Pennsylvania Gov. Wolf issues disaster emergency due to winter storm

 State Routes 63, 100 Spur and 309

-The vehicle and speed restrictions will remain in place until conditions warrant their removal
+The Tier 1 and speed restrictions will remain in place until conditions warrant their removal

+Why the I-95 Corridor can be the dividing line between snow & rain